juanpablorubiosoto/listen/README.en.md

 ## Models
 The **Download model** button fetches `ggml-small.bin` or `ggml-medium.bin`.

+## Privacy
+All processing is **local/offline**.
+The app does not send audio or transcripts to any server.
+The only external download is optional: Whisper models.

 ## Legal
 - License: **non‑commercial use only**.
 For commercial use, contact outreach@lsconsulting-co.com.
 - BlackHole is by Existential Audio.
 If you distribute the `.pkg`, you must comply with GPLv3.